-Postdoctoral Fellowship Positions (up to 11 positions)
+Postdoctoral Fellowship Positions (up to 10 positions)

 In order for the fellow to take a leadership role in program, our fellowships are designed to focus in a primary area.
 This focus allows fellows opportunities to work with teams over a year long period and to develop mastery of these skills.

 A distinctive feature of our program is that pediatric psychology fellows receive training in managing behavioral emergencies through the provision of consultation services to the hospital inpatient medical units.
-The fellows will take 2-5 call days on a holiday or weekend during the training year.
+The fellows may take 2-5 call days on a holiday or weekend during the training year.
 Fellows will be compensated for their time.
 Fellows are always paired with a faculty member for this coverage.
 High risk consults include assessment of suicide risk or acute mental status changes, assessment for rule out somatization disorders, and assessment of patients with eating disorders admitted for medical stabilization.
 Trainees will conduct a targeted clinical interview, provide crisis intervention, and generate disposition plans.

-I. Consultation and Liaison Track (2-3 positions):
+Consultation Liaison Track (1-2 positions)

-Two-three fellows will work with the Consultation and Liaison (CL) team which provides inpatient consultation to the medical units at CHOC Hospital in Orange and/or CHOC at Mission Hospital.
+Consultation Liaison fellows will work with the Consultation and Liaison (CL) team which provides inpatient consultation to the medical units at CHOC Hospital in Orange.
 Consults are requested by attending physicians, residents, nurses, or other health care practitioners for children who are hospitalized due to a medical need and are experiencing concomitant psychological symptoms.
 Referral questions range widely and include assessment and disposition planning for behavioral emergencies, assisting with adjustment to new diagnosis, diagnostic clarification for potential somatization disorders, proving target symptom reduction for pain and somatization disorders, facilitating problem-solving to address medical regimen adherence concerns, assessment and targeted intervention for acute stress reactions, and leading a family-based treatment approach to treat eating disorders.
 The Psychology Consultation Liaison team includes psychology attendings, psychology postdoctoral fellows, psychology interns, and resource specialists.
 The Psychology CL team works very closely with the Psychiatry CL team and round together daily.
 The Psychiatry CL team includes a child and adolescent psychiatry fellow and a psychiatry attending.
 The fellows work with interdisciplinary teams including medical attendings and house staff (medical residents and fellows, medical students), nurses, social workers, child life specialists, and case managers.
 Depending on the diagnosis, physical and/or occupational therapists, dieticians, pharmacists, and other specialists might also be involved.

 Fellows may have the opportunity to provide education and support to the medical residents and fellows in both informal and formal presentations.